 We utilize a tiered membership structure and prioritize building a large base of Members and a robust cohort of trained Organizers to support the mission and aspirations of the organization.
 Organizers who show extra initiative and leadership potential are given the opportunity to become Leaders, where they gain access to additional citywide trainings and personalized professional development, assist in facilitating our programming and maintaining morale and momentum amongst our youth membership, and take on increased decision-making power over the organization.
 Check out this graphic to get a better sense of what differentiates the roles and responsibilities of RYTF’s Members, Organizers, and Leaders.

 We conduct advocacy campaigns, educational workshops, collection drives, and community improvement projects around local issues that impact young people living, working, and going to school in Rockaway.
 Our Members and Organizers use issue identification to focus the scope of their campaigns.
 Organizers then work together to research and analyze root causes of the issues at hand to develop the appropriate action to take.
 This also involves identifying key stakeholders and decision-makers crucial to the end goal of their campaign.
 Organizers then carry out and evaluate the results of their campaigns.

 We believe strongly in using community organizing as a tool to develop our youth.
 Teaching young people how to advocate for themselves and their community and empowering them to take the reins on our campaigns lets them see the impact of their actions in a personal way.
 Often, young people in underserved communities are portrayed as powerless and helpless.
-They are subjected to the actions of others and have little say in the trajectory of their lives.
 We want to flip the script and empower the youth in our community to lead the charge in advocating on behalf of themselves and others.
 Community organizing equips people of all ages with tools and experiences that will support them in their personal lives, the workplace, and beyond.